sparkfabrik/company-playbook/content/our-company/salaries.md

 1. your impact score is decent at the first check (@TODO quantify!)
 2. your impact score raise within 3 months of employment

-A reward mean that we recognize good qualities in you for the role you are applying for or that we allow you to accept a challenge despite your request is higher than what we feel right.
+A reward mean that we recognize good qualities in you for the role you are applying for or that we allow you to accept a challenge despite your request is higher than what we offer out of the box.
 In this case you will have to meet higher expectations:

 1. your first impact review must score at least X points (@TODO quantify)